altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "A::The worst part about what you did."
 *Alacira turned to Martha*
 "A::This is what happens to someone experienced who was blindsided.
-His brain was built for this - through years of training.
+He was built for this - through years of training.
 It still fried his brain.
 Even with ways to channel that Algera - that was too much - even for him.
 And you gave that to everyone...